ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

   * an array of "hiragana" strings
   * an array of "definition" objects
 * Each "definition" object contains...
-  * an english "equivalent" string
+  * an array of english "equivalent" strings
   * a "meaning" string
-  * an array of "example" image filename strings.
+  * an array of "example" objects
+* Each "example" object contains...
+  * a "filename" string
+  * a "contributor" string
+  * a "display" string
+  * a "source" string

 Example Definition Record:
 ```

 {
-  "literal": "gara",
+  "literal": "an",
-  "katakana": [ "ガラ", "ガラッ" ],
+  "katakana": [ "アン", "アーン" ],
-  "hiragana": [ "がら", "がらっ" ],
+  "hiragana": [ "あん", "あーん" ],
-  "definition": [
+  "definition": [{
-    {
-      "equivalent": "bang, close, open, shut, slide, slam, swish, swoosh, thump",
-      "meaning": "the sound of a sliding window or sliding door being opened or shut",
-      "example": [ "gara~1a~ガラッ", "gara~1b~ガラッ" ]
-    },
-    {
-      "equivalent": "clatter, clutter, rattle, tumult",
-      "meaning": "the sound of something falling apart, collapsing or settling",
+    "equivalent": [ "aah", "ahh", "mah", "wah" ],
+    "meaning": "a wide open mouth, as preparing to eat something",
-      "example": [ "gara~2a~ガラッ" ]
+    "example": [{
+      "file": "an-1a",
+      "contributor": "",
+      "display": "あーん",
+      "source": "otherworld_material_collector"
+    }]
+  }]
 }
-  ]
-}

 ```

 ## IMAGE FILE
-* Each Image File is in a folder corresponding to the first letter of its filename.
+* Each Image File is in a folder corresponding to its source id
-* All images are 400 pixels by 400 pixels and contain publisher attribution statements.
+* All images are 400 pixels by 400 pixels
-* All image formats are exclusively JPEG (`*.jpg`), for the time being.
+* All image formats are exclusively JPEG (`*.jpg`), for the time being
-* Naming convention: `[literal]~[unique id]~[display title].jpg`
+* Naming convention: `[literal]-[unique id]`
-  * Underscores are used in lieu of spaces in image filenames.
+  * Underscores are used in lieu of spaces in the literal string.
-  * The `[literal]` and `[unique id]` parts are just for keeping the image files organized.
-  * The `[display title]` part is displayed as the title of the image in the [J-ONO Search](https://j-ono.com/) tool.
+  * The `[unique id]` is merely for the convenience of human-readability - it's two or three characters long and has a number part and a letter part - the number differentiates the images by definition and the letter differentiates them by example.
+So an image file with an id of `2c` would be for the third example of the second definition.